jewhannusberg/StanfordML_Python/README.md

 # StanfordML_Python
-I strongly dislike matlab/octave.

-I strongly appreciate Python.

-This is my interpretation of Andrew Ng's machine learning exercises rewritten in Python
+This is my interpretation of Andrew Ng's machine learning exercises rewritten in Python because Python is great and Octave/Matlab is not.